 A lot of articles focus on how to keep your face and body looking younger, but what about your brain?
 Our Guest Geek post this week focuses on ways to keep your mind agile as you age.

 Aging is associated with changes in blood flow, brain volume, and size, and fewer healthy neurons.
 Dementia can also cause a loss of brain function as one gets older.
-However, there are things you can do to slow the mental decline.
+However, there are things you can do to give yourself a brain booster and slow the mental decline.
 Here we look at eight ways to keep your mind agile as you age.

 Brain Nutrition